SanteonNL/orca/orchestrator/README.md

 Use the following environment variables to configure the orchestrator:

 - `ORCA_PUBLIC_ADDRESS`: address the public endpoints bind to (default: `:8080`).
+- `ORCA_PUBLIC_BASEURL`: base URL of the public endpoints (default: `/`).
+Set in case the orchestrator is exposed on another path than the domain root.
 - `ORCA_NUTS_API_ADDRESS`: address of the Nuts node API to use, e.g. `http://nutsnode:8081`.
 - `ORCA_CAREPLANSERVICE_URL`: FHIR base URL of the CarePlan service.
 - `ORCA_URAMAP`: hardcoded map of URA to DID, e.g. `1234=did:web:example.com:1234,5678=did:web:example.com:5678`.